xylous/settle/doc/projects.md

 The reason for this design choice is that, with subprojects like this, it would become a hierarchical nightmare extremely fast.

-NOTE: the root of the Zettelkasten has the empty string (`""`) as its project name.
+NOTE: the root of the Zettelkasten can be referenced by two names: `"main"`, or an empty string (`""`).

 ### The role of projects